juanpi19/reddit-mcp/README.md

 # Reddit MCP Server

-A Model Context Protocol (MCP) server that provides tools for interacting with Reddit's API through Claude Desktop.
-This server enables Claude to search subreddits, retrieve posts, analyze comments, and generate comprehensive Reddit content summaries.
+A Model Context Protocol (MCP) server that provides tools for interacting with Reddit's API.
+This server enables you to search subreddits, retrieve posts, analyze comments, and generate comprehensive Reddit content summaries.

 ## Prerequisites